Whitespace Announce Commercial Partnership with Sideways 6 Read More.

 The panel’s insights were brilliantly encouraging and firmly realistic in equal measure, and together they reminded us that it is human, soft skills that might be the most powerful tools we have to move through this most overwhelming of times.

-There are obvious challenges for all of us in that context.
-Those not already working from home may have been thrust into a world without structure and must adapt while managing entirely understandable anxieties.
 We now might all have something to learn about self-discipline, isolation and motivation.
 And the separation of work and the person has been eroded tremendously.
 It is not impossible that an important virtual meeting might be intruded upon by an over-enthusiastic toddler.
 Just weeks ago, that might have been a point of deep embarrassment.

 That brings us to two leading considerations when adjusting to remote professionalism; namely empathy and flexibility.

 Empathy in the current situation isn’t just about being kind to your employees – though that matters too.
 The reality is that your colleagues might not always be able to guarantee traditional working hours, or may have to be working in the same room where their children attempt to focus on their education.
 Empathising with colleague’s distinct situations, and embracing flexibility are significant tools in keeping business processes moving.
 That may sound a little woolly, but as we’ll see, a human-centric approach might be key in the coming weeks or months.